On the Invariance of G\"odel's Second Theorem with regard to Numberings: Invariance of Gödel's Second Theorem

-We can now show the desired result.\footnote{The invariance of Löb's Theorem as well as its formalised version with regard to acceptable numberings can be proven in a similar way.}
+Using Lemma~\ref{diaglemma} and the usual schematic \enquote{modal reasoning} we can also prove the invariance of Löb's Theorem as well as its formalised version regarding admissible numberings.
+In particular, we can prove the desired